Starmer abandons key welfare reforms in face of Labour revolt

 She said: “They should bin it, do their homework, and come back with something serious.
 Starmer cannot govern.”

-Some 39 Labour MPs have signed an amendment which would see the Bill fall at its first hurdle in the Commons.
+A Labour rebel attempt to halt the Bill in its tracks was defeated by 328 votes to 149, majority 179.

-Rebel ringleader Rachael Maskell said: “The whole Bill is now unravelling and is a complete farce.
+Rebel ringleader Rachael Maskell, who was behind the failed attempt, said: “The whole Bill is now unravelling and is a complete farce.”

-“What it won’t do is stop the suffering of disabled people which is why we are determined to go ahead with the reasoned amendment and attempt to vote down the Bill at second reading.”

 A previous effort to kill the Bill had attracted more than 120 Labour supporters, but was dropped after the first partial U-turn on the legislation last week, which restricted the Pip changes to new claimants from November 2026.